CJ Adams

-Cameron John Adams (born April 6, 2000) is an American actor.
+Cameron John Adams (born April 6, 2000) is an American former actor.
 He made his acting debut in the film Dan in Real Life (2007) and became best known for his title role in the film The Odd Life of Timothy Green (2012).

 Early life

-Adams was born Cameron John Adams in Elmhurst, Illinois, on April 6, 2000, to Donna and Matt Adams.
+Cameron John Adams was born in Elmhurst, Illinois, on April 6, 2000, to Donna and Matt Adams.
 He was raised in Providence, Rhode Island.

 Career

 Adams played the title character in the 2012 feature film The Odd Life of Timothy Green, which earned him the Young Artist Award for Best Leading Young Actor Age Ten and Under.
 He previously had a role in the 2007 feature film Dan in Real Life.